-The inner cosmos has its own structure as does the outer cosmos.
-Each reflects the other.
-In fact, one could say that the inner cosmos creates the outer cosmos.
+The inner cosmos within our own consciousness has its own structure of which the outer cosmos is a reflection.
+In fact the inner cosmos creates the outer cosmos.

-The cosmos is not something that exists outside of us extending into vast regions of space beyond our comprehension.
-The cosmos also dwells within us at the core of our being as the most intimate aspect of our own nature.
-This inner cosmos is a cosmos of consciousness that similarly extends far beyond the limitations of our mind and senses as does the outer universe.
+The cosmos is not something that exists outside of us extending into vast regions of space and time beyond our comprehension.
+The cosmos dwells within us at the core of our being as the most intimate aspect of who we are.
+This inner cosmos is a cosmos of consciousness that similarly extends far beyond the limitations of our minds and senses and the entire outer universe.

-So far science has only recognized a small portion of the outer cosmos, that of the physical universe.
-Modern quantum physics has revealed some of the secrets behind it, including how time, space and causation break up at the origins of the known universe.
-Yet there are other types of cosmic reality beyond our physical world and intertwined along with it, of which our entire known universe may just be but a shadow.
+So far science has only recognized a small portion of the outer cosmos, what of the universe our instruments can observe.
+Modern quantum physics has discovered some of the secrets behind it, including how time, space and causation dissolve at the origins of the known universe.
+Yet there are other aspects of cosmic reality beyond our physical world and intertwined with it, of which our entire known universe may just be but a shadow.

-The Cosmology of the Soul and the Process of Rebirth
+The Cosmology of Consciousness and the Process of Rebirth

-There are additional levels of the cosmos, not yet known by modern physics, which is still caught in an outer view of the world.
-These levels extend to realms of life, mind, intelligence, unbounded bliss, unlimited consciousness and eternal being that we have yet to entirely imagine or conceptualize.
-We only contact their shadows in the physical realm in dream, deep sleep and higher states of consciousness that we touch only vicariously.
+These additional levels of the cosmos, not yet known by modern physics, extend to realms of life, mind, intelligence, unbounded bliss, unlimited consciousness and eternal being that we have yet to entirely conceptualize.
+We only contact their shadows in the physical realm in dream, deep sleep and higher states of consciousness that we touch on only vicariously.

 These subtle realms of the cosmos can be discovered in within our own consciousness, behind the ordinary mind that is caught in physical reality and ego identity.
 Exploration of the inner cosmos is the basis of true Yoga and deep meditation.

-Our physical world is not the home of the soul.
-For the soul, or what is called Jivatman or the individual Self in Sanskrit, the physical waking world is a realm of journey, pilgrimage, visit and work, not its true nature.
-After our physical life is over we take back to the realm of the soul the essence of our experience, knowledge and energies developed in the physical life, like the gifts a traveler brings home from a foreign land, or the pollen a bee takes back to build its honeycomb.
-These energies help the soul evolve in its transcendent home and allow it to access higher states of consciousness beyond.
+Our physical world is not the home of our inner being.
+For what is called Jivatman or the individual Self in Sanskrit, the waking world is a realm of journey, pilgrimage, visit and work, not its true nature.
+After our physical life is over, we take back to the realm of the Jivatman the essence of our experience, knowledge and energies developed in our physical lives, like the gifts a traveler brings home from a foreign land, or the pollen a bee takes back to build its honeycomb.
+These energies help the Jivatman evolve and access higher states of consciousness beyond.
 They support it in other lives in other bodies and other worlds.

 Inner Cosmology: Chakras, Mantras and Yantras

-The inner cosmology of consciousness is not simply a structure, pattern or process like those in the physical realm and its powers of light and energy.
+The inner cosmology of consciousness is not simply a structure, pattern or process like those in the physical realm.
 The inner realms of consciousness are structured, created and sustained by life, mind, inspiration, intuition and other yet more adaptable energies of intelligence and consciousness.
-Some of this is revealed in the mantras and yantras of Yogic practice.
+This is revealed in the mantras and yantras of Yogic practice.

 Mantras, particularly Shakti bija mantras like OM and Hreem, hold the vibratory powers that sustain the cosmology of consciousness.
 We can use them as vehicles to uncover and move through the inner realms as an extension of the vibration of our own inner being.

-Yantras like the famous Sri Yantra reflect its energetic manifestation of the universe of form, life and formless patterns.
+Yantras like the famous Sri Yantra reflect the entire universe of form, life and formless patterns extending to pure consciousness.
 We can focus on various yantras to uncover different aspects of the cosmology of consciousness, its laws, powers and guiding principles.
 Our inner cosmology reflects a sacred mathematics and sacred geometry, including what is taught in Vastu, the Vedic architectural side, and Jyotish, Vedic astrology and its science of time, space and karma.

-The chakras system of the subtle body along with it energy channels of nadis reflect the seven levels of the universe as matter, energy, mind, intelligence, bliss, consciousness and being (anna, prana, manas, vijnana, Ananda, chit, sat), and how these seven levels interface and underlie our physical reality.
+The chakra system of the subtle body along with it energy channels of nadis reflect the seven levels of the universe as matter, energy, mind, intelligence, bliss, consciousness and being (anna, prana, manas, vijnana, ananda, chit, sat), and how these seven levels interface and underlie our physical reality.

 Yet at a deeper level in the spiritual heart (hridaya), the seat of the soul, these chakras form the cosmic pyramid or mountain in seven layers culminating in the highest point of pure unity that takes us beyond all manifestation and every form of thought.